 Candidates desiring to enter the Dietetics Program Concentration consult with their academic advisors early in their academic career to ensure that they enroll for the appropriate courses needed for admission to the Dietetics Concentration.
-Nutrition majors meeting the following eligibility criteria have the opportunity to apply to enter the Dietetics Concentration at Benedictine University:
+Nutrition majors must apply to the Nutrition Department for acceptance into this concentration using the required form.
+Students meeting the following eligibility criteria have the opportunity to apply to enter the Dietetics Concentration at Benedictine University:

 - 1. Completion of the following courses with a grade of "C" of better: CHEM 101 [or CHEM 113 and 123], CHEM 103 [or CHEM 242 and 247], BIOL 197, BIOL 198, BIOL 199, and NUTR 241. - 2.
-Completion of Basic Skills Courses (with a grade of "C" or higher).

-- 3. Completion of 24 semester hours of Benedictine courses/6 semester hours for transfer students. - 4.
-Benedictine University cumulative GPA of at least 2.8 - 5.
-Evidence of membership in the Academy of Nutrition and Dietetics.
+Completion of Basic Skills Courses (with a grade of "C" or higher). - 3.
+Completion of 24 semester hours of Benedictine courses/6 semester hours for transfer students. - 4.
+Benedictine University cumulative GPA of at least 3.00/4.0. - 5.
+Evidence of membership in the Academy of Nutrition and Dietetics. - 6.
+Evidence that all vaccinations are completed. - 7.
+No negative incidents reported on a background check.

-Students who do not maintain a Benedictine University cumulative GPA of at least 2.8 will be dropped from the Dietetics Concentration; such students can continue to pursue the Nutrition Major, as well as reapply to the pursue the Dietetics Concentration if eligible in the future.
+Students who do not maintain a Benedictine University cumulative GPA of at least 3.00/4.0 will be dropped from the Dietetics Concentration; such students can continue to pursue the Nutrition Major, as well as reapply to the pursue the Dietetics Concentration if eligible in the future.